-The organisation may change the regular days and hours of a part-time employee but only after giving the employee reasonable notice.
+The organisation may change the regular days and hours of a part-time employee but only after giving the employee reasonable notice or by mutual agreement between the parties concerned.

 Casual Employee

 A casual employee is a person who is engaged by the hour.
 The minimum number of hours a casual employee is paid for each engagement is three (3).